inc2734/smart-custom-fields/readme.txt

 = 1.2.2 =
 * Fixed a bug that can not get the correct data when the posts use post id filtering.
-* Changed that original the_content filter does not apply to wisywig field.
+* Changed that original the_content filter does not apply to wysiwyg field.
 * Add post_id attribute to smart-cf-register-fields.

 = 1.2.1 =